ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-january-2024.md

 ![chart-Monthly-Median-Win-Values](/uploads/chart-Monthly-Median-Win-Values-January.png)

-The median win value experienced a very slight decrease to 47.43 xBZZ in January from 48.06 xBZZ in December, indicating a continuation of the trend from previous months.
+The median win value experienced a very slight decrease to 47.43 xBZZ in January from 48.06 xBZZ in December, falling into the range of values from recent months.

 ## Monthly Average Win Values
 This metric is the average win amount for each win event.